 4. In navigating to Student Info, you have the option to decided which tab is automatically selected for students.
 Most users elect to have Demographics as the default tab; however, using the Default Student Category pull-down you can select whichever tab you desire.

-a.
 In the example image shown, Letter Logging has been selected; therefore, upon navigating to the Student Info screen, the Letter Logging tab is automatically selected.

 5. You can also set a Default User Category for when accessing the My Profile screen.

-a.
 In the example image shown, the General tab has been set as the default category.

 7. Upon conducting a search, the resulting students will display in the customized list if you select for it to show by default using the Display customized list by default (and have selected to Display student search screen by default).
 If you have opted out of a default search screen, the Customized list will appear automatically.
 If you do not want the customized list to display by default, the Simple List will display instead.